 - Place some yogurt on the end to make the beard.
 Put the tip back on to make the hat.
 Add a small dollop on top of the tip for the hat pompom and 2 small circles on the base for buttons.

 - Place on your candy eyes or dark chocolate chips to complete Father Twistmas!

 - On top of your porridge, place two blueberries for the snowman’s eyes.

-- Cut the tip of the strawberry and place in the middle to make the nose.
+- Cut the tip of the strawberry and place it in the middle to make the nose.
 Add some raisins to make his smile!